-Latah Books is an independent book publisher located in downtown Spokane, Washington.
+Latah Books is an independent book publisher located in Spokane, Washington.
 We are proud to work with numerous award-winning and bestselling veterans, as well as talented new authors hungry to make their mark.

 A Nez Perce word, Latah (pronounced LAY-tə) is the name of the creek along which most of our staff has lived, worked, recreated, meditated and fallen in love for many years.
 Latah Creek is a modest but vital stream flowing onward to greater waters.
 We can't imagine a more fitting name for the spirit of our enterprise, and for honoring the legacy of those who cultivated this land before us.

 "A Shrug of the Shoulders does readers a service by rendering in dramatic terms the era of Japanese-American relocation that unfolded during World War II.
 I'm glad to see it in print, because it serves as a reminder of this period in our history and therefore increases the odds that we will not allow ourselves again, as a nation, to act on prejudice."

 --David Guterson, PEN/Faulkner Award-winning author of Snow Falling on Cedars